 On occasion, outside activities can create a potential conflict of interest.
-The following activities may be considered conflicts and must be reported and pre-approved (through ESS):
+The following activities may be considered conflicts of interest and must be reported and pre-approved (through the HR reporting platform):

-- Service with an outside business, whether as an employee, board member, director, officer, trustee, partner or consultant, and especially any business that currently does or seeks to do business with AIA, or competes or seeks to compete with AIA.
-Prior written approval from your manager is required before engaging in this type of outside activity. - Service with a foundation, charity or non-profit organisation where an employee will be paid for his or her service.
+Service with an outside business, whether as an employee, board member, director, officer, trustee, partner or consultant, and especially any business that currently does or seeks to do business with AIA or competes or seeks to compete with AIA.
+Prior written approval from your manager is required before engaging in this type of outside activity.

+- Service with a foundation, charity or non-profit organisation where an employee will be paid for their service.
 Prior written approval from your manager is required before engaging in this type of outside activity. - Service with a foundation, charity or non-profit organisation that has a business relationship with AIA.
 The relationship must be reported.
 No approval for this type of outside activity is required provided that the employee will not be paid and there is no actual, potential or perceived conflict of interest.
-If you have a question about whether there is a potential conflict, discuss it with your manager or the Compliance officer assigned to your business. - Serving as a public official or running for elected office.
+If you have a question about whether there is a potential conflict, discuss it with your manager or the Compliance officer assigned to your business unit. - Serving as a public official or running for elected office.
 Prior written approval must be obtained from AIA's General Counsel or their designee to serve as a public official or run for elected office.
+(Some elected positions are excluded from this requirement - contact your Compliance team for clarification.)

-To avoid even the appearance of any conflict with AIA's interests, employees who participate in community support efforts outside of AIA-sponsored programmes and those who run for elected or public office must never imply AIA endorsement of the effort.
+To avoid the appearance of any conflict with AIA's interests, employees who participate in community support efforts outside of AIA-sponsored programmes and those who run for elected or public office must never imply AIA endorsement of the effort.

-Gifts and Entertainment
+Gifts and entertainment